jasonpeacock/Python-Thermal-Printer/README.md

 ## Twitter

 Uses Twitter 1.1 API application-only authentication.
-This **REQUIRES** a Twitter developer account and some account configuration.
+This **requires** a Twitter developer account and some account configuration.

 Start at https://dev.twitter.com, sign in with your Twitter credentials, select "My Applications" from the avatar drop-down menu at the top right, then "Create a new application."